internetoftim/build-with-ag2/deep-research-agent/README.md

 - Created by [willhama](https://github.com/willhama)
 - Revised by [rjambrecic](https://github.com/rjambrecic)

-DeepResearchAgent is an advanced research tool built on the AG2 framework, leaned on to OpenAIs Deep Research Agent.
+DeepResearchAgent is an advanced research tool built on the AG2 framework, inspired by OpenAI's deep research agent.

 ## Detailed Description

-This is the reference implenetation from openais deep-research-agent.
+This is the reference implementation from OpenAI's deep research agent.
 It efficiently retrieves relevant data, processes information, and provides concise conclusions, helping analysts and investors make informed decisions. https://openai.com/index/introducing-deep-research/

 ## AG2 Features